mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 ## Wrap

-The `wrap` function is a pure function designed to facilitate the handling and manipulation of petitions.
+The `wrap` is a pure function designed to facilitate the handling and manipulation of petitions.
 It allows you to configure options, and incorporate a suite of tools for debugging, testing, and more.

 ```javascript